 "Trustees are the people in charge of a charity.
 They help to make the UK the sixth-most giving country in the world.
 They play a vital role, volunteering their time and working together to make important decisions about the charity’s work".

 Our diverse and highly skilled board of trustees who come from the local community, bringing a wealth of experience and networks.
 You can join them where you will broaden your leadership skills, and raise your own profile.

-Joined 2011 David sits on our Finance and Income Generation Committee.
+Trustee since 2011 David is chair of the board of trustees.
 He moved to Swindon in 1983 to work for Intel.
-His various jobs with the software giant have given him a wealth of business experiences, as well as the chance to run large international projects.
-A number of David’s close relatives have benefited from the care offered by the hospice movement and, since becoming a trustee, he has been very impressed by the professional yet caring environment that the Prospect Hospice provides.
+His various jobs with the semiconductor have given him a wealth of business experiences, as well as the chance to run large international projects.
+A number of David’s close relatives have benefited from the care offered by the hospice movement and, since becoming a trustee, he has been very impressed by the professional yet caring environment that Prospect Hospice provides.
 David lives in Swindon’s Old Town with his wife and three daughters.